neone4373/cljs_hit_the_ground_running/blog.md

 If everything went well and we haven't fallen out of the development gods' favor, then opening up your web browser to `localhost:10555` and you should see "Hello Moo Cow!" smiling down at you.

-Finally, are last step is to issue the browser a command and prove to it we are its new master:
+Finally, our last step is to inform the browser you are its new master by issuing it a command:

 ```clojure
 > (js/alert "There is a new sheriff in town.")
 ```

+Note: if the command gave you an error like this, `java.io.IOException: No client connected to Websocket` try refreshing `localhost:10555` and it should now be connected.

 With that you should now have:
 1. An auto-run Speclj service alerting you if your .clj test pass after every save
-2. An auto-run auto compile Specljs service alerting you for you .cljs tests
+2. An auto-run auto-compile Specljs service alerting you for your .cljs tests
-3. A live update repl allowing you to interact live with the browser
+3. A repl connection allowing you to interact live with the browser

-With that you should be ready to get hacking on an Om.
+Of course I have left the making the test pass up to the reader.
+Once that is done you should be ready to get hacking on an Om.
 For next steps I would recommend David Nolan's [basic tutorial](https://github.com/swannodette/om/wiki/Basic-Tutorial "Basic Tutorial") to get you started with the Om's core concepts.
 Though it is light table centric, there is plenty to be gained from any development environment.
-Also for those of you interested the full project source is available here: `https://github.com/neone4373/cljs_hit_the_ground_running`.
+The full project source is available here: `https://github.com/neone4373/cljs_hit_the_ground_running`.

 Thanks for reading.